Logiqx/ukwa-slalom/README.md

 #### Renaming Sailwave Files

-The Sailwave filenames should conform to project standards; e.g. slalom1-weymouth-am.blw
+The Sailwave filenames should conform to the project standards; e.g. slalom1-weymouth-am.blw

 #### Generating Fleet Results